Lancaster Local Whole Milk Presents Benefits

 Fresh Milk Equals more Life – Taste the Difference

 Organic milk has become big business.
 And with the extra expense associated with it, most organic milk is sold as UHT (Ultra High Temperature) pasteurized milk.
 Sadly the process has killed all of the life of the milk.
 And because of this sterilization, the milk will not spoil for many weeks and months; even up to several years and still unspoiled!
 But once you open the milk it will likely spoil in 7 to 10 days; an even quicker spoiling than fresh pasteurized milk!
-And some say that it will only keep for up to 3 days.
+Some people say that it will only keep for up to 3 days.

 While raw milk holds many natural healthful enzymes that aid in digestion and even some that fight harmful bacteria, it is possible for it to have harmful bad bacteria.
 (This presents another reason to purchase milk from 100% grass fed cows as they have less health issues.)
 And so the FDA regulates the milk pasteurization.